dentarg/auth0-blog/_posts/2018-01-11-guide-to-oauth-2-dot-0.markdown

 ![Spotify uses OAuth for signup with Facebook](https://cdn.auth0.com/blog/guide-to-oauth2/spotify-signup-with-facebook.png)

+{% include tweet_quote.html quote_text="OAuth is a framework that gives users the ability to grant access to their information stored in one place, from another place" %}

 The idea is that you're giving Spotify certain permission to access your Facebook details, so that Facebook can provide Spotify with enough information to sign you up, enhance your profile details, or display what your friends are listening to.
 Meanwhile, more sensitive information–perhaps your conversations–remain entirely closed off to Spotify.
 They only get access to the bits they're *authorized* to see.

 ![OAuth used by Spotify for access to Facebook](https://cdn.auth0.com/blog/guide-to-oauth2/spotify-access-to-facebook.png)